 - British Computer Society: A programme explaining BCS’ career path umbrella initiative for computing professionals – the Professional Development Scheme.

-- UK internetuk.internet.com: I was the site’s launch editor, and then its consulting editor when uk.internet.com was under the control of VNU Business Online.
+- uk.internet.com: I was the site’s launch editor, and then its consulting editor when uk.internet.com was under the control of VNU Business Online.
 Designed and written specifically for a British audience, the site aimed to guide e-business managers through the bewildering maze of hype and techno babble that kept them away from the business of doing business on the internet.
 The site is now part of the huge US portal, internet.com.

 - IT Network: Acted as consultant managing editor on a hybrid web publishing-cum-tv project – a kind of cross between an interactive version of Which Computer? and a television production outfit producing IT programmes for the internet.
 Its catchphrase was “Giving IT professionals the power to make the right business decisions.”

-- silicon.com: Acted as a consultant at the launch of Network Multimedia Television’s series of recorded-as-live programmes, and anchored two ‘e-commerce’ productions for the channel’s special feature – SiliconReport.
+- silicon.com: Acted as a consultant at the launch of Network Multimedia Television’s series of recorded-as-live programmes, and anchored three ‘e-commerce’ productions for the channel’s special feature – SiliconReport.
 It was the first in a series of in-depth looks at the hottest topics in the IT industry.
 We had interviews with major players, head-to-head debates, case studies and panel discussions, all of which put key business and technology issues under the microscope.